ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### External Account Binding

-The server MAY require a value for the "external-account-binding" field to be present in "new-account" requests.
+The server MAY require a value for the "externalAccountBinding" field to be present in "newAccount" requests.
 This can be used to associate an ACME account with an existing account in a non-ACME system, such as a CA customer database.

 To enable ACME account binding, a CA needs to provide the ACME client with a